Many Students face struggles while writing the dissertation methodology, as it feels confusing and demanding.

+If you are going through all this, don’t worry.
 Here are the top ten tips to write an excellent dissertation methodology:

-Tip 1: Remind Your Readers of the Research Problem
+Tip 1: Remind Your Readers Of The Research Problem

 You must have written a literature review before the dissertation methodology section.
 It focuses on the research questions and enables you to explore the problem, which will be addressed in the dissertation.

-Start off your methodology chapter by reminding the reader what the research problem was, so they know what’s to come in the remainder of the chapter.
+Start your methodology chapter by reminding the reader what the research problem was, so they know what’s to come in the remainder of the chapter.
 On your part, try to solve that initial problem, or to answer some perplexing research question you started with.

-Tip 2: Explain Your Research Approach in Detail
+Tip 2: Explain Your Research Approach In Detail

-- What type of methods did you use in your research and why?
+- What type of methods did you use in your research, and why?

 - How did you collect the data?